-Meets the standard.
+Meets the standard and Recommended Guidelines.
 All agencies involved in terrorism and disaster preparedness follow the Standardized Emergency Management System (SEMS) during a Weapons of Mass Destruction (WMD) incident, natural disaster or mass casualty incident.
-The Incident Management System (IMS) is well developed and practiced within Riverside County.
-An IMS provides a common language for agencies and lends focus and direction during an incident.
-The FIRESCOPE Incident Command System (ICS) is used at the field level, the Hospital Emergency Incident Command System (HEICS) is used within the hospitals, and SEMS is utilized at the operational area level.
+The Incident Command System (ICS) is well developed and practiced within Riverside County consistent with the REMSA MCI policy.
+The MCI policy includes specific training requirements for all EMS responders.
+The FIRESCOPE ICS is used at the field level, the Hospital Emergency Incident Command System (HEICS) is used within the hospitals, and SEMS is utilized at the operational area level.
 Within the Emergency Operations Center (EOC) unified command is utilized, with participating command staff being determined by the nature of the incident.
-Use of an IMS creates integration with both the County and State Emergency Operations Plans.
+Use of an IMS creates integration with both the County and State emergency operations plans.
 The use of these standardized systems across response entities ensures that all responder agencies are able to communicate effectively and that response plans are written with these standard systems as a base.

 The current MCI policy has been updated to be consistent with updates to FIRESCOPE.
-However, a Countywide Multiple Patient Management Plan, that is consistent with the California EOM, is needed to address system wide MCIs.
+However, a Countywide multiple patient management plan, that is consistent with the California EOM, is needed to address system wide MCIs.

-To address the identified needs by developing capabilities within a comprehensive Multiple Patient Management Plan to be completed by December 2018.
+To address the identified needs by developing capabilities within a comprehensive multiple patient management plan to be completed by December 2018.

-Ш Short-Range Plan (one year or less) \boxtimes Long-Range Plan (more than one year
+Short-Range Plan (one year or less) \boxtimes Long-Range Plan (more than one yea r)